Police investigate death of 3-year-old in Lincoln County

-LINCOLN COUNTY, Maine — Police are investigating after a three-year-old was found not breathing in Lincoln County on Christmas morning, authorities say.
+LINCOLN COUNTY, Maine — Police are investigating after a 3-year-old was found not breathing in Lincoln County on Christmas morning.

 Police said the child was taken to Miles Memorial Hospital and pronounced dead.